 [Data source: IBISWorld, ‘Products of the personal care market in China’]

-Key players in China’s cosmetics market: Foreign brands in China’s cosmetics market are successful
+Key players in China’s beauty market: Foreign brands are successful in the cosmetics market in China

 Foreign brands dominate the cosmetics market in China while domestic brands are catching up quickly.
-The competition of brands selling cosmetics in China is tightening as more domestic brands gain market share.
+The competition of brands selling makeup in China is tightening as more domestic brands gain market share.

 In 2018, foreign brands such as Procter & Gamble and L’Oréal accounted for approximately 50% of the market share in cosmetics industry in China.
 Although domestic firms in China Chicmax, Pechoin and JALA Group) occupied 17.97% of market share, with the development of quality and innovation of products made nationally, it is expected that the market share of domestic cosmetics-manufacturing firms will increase steadily in the future.
 Previously, their performances have proven that this statement is real.
 From 2014 to 2017, the market share of Pechoin increased from 1.4% to 2.3% while Chando increase from 1.3% to 1.7% and ranked at the fifth place in the China’s cosmetics industry.